BenjaminLarrousse/Running_data_analysis/README.md

 cardioActivities.csv countains data.

-Runkeeper_data_analysis.ipynb is a python script to generate the analysis
+Runkeeper_data_analysis.ipynb is a python script to generate the analysis.